simplex-chat/simplex-chat/docs/WEBRTC.md

+# Using custom WebRTC ICE servers in SimpleX Chat

 ## Deploy STUN/TURN server

 For this guide, we'll be using the most featureful and battle-tested STUN/TURN server implementation – [`coturn`](https://github.com/coturn/coturn) and [`Ubuntu 20.04 LTS`](https://ubuntu.com/download/server) Linux distribution.

 0. Obtain `stun.$YOUR_DOMAIN` and `turn.$YOUR_DOMAIN` certificates.